 The Corporate Social Responsibility Committee comprises of 01(one) Non-Executive Independent Director and 2 (two) Executive Directors.

-During the year under review 1 (one) Meeting of Corporate Social Responsibility was held on 13.02.2023.
+During the year under review, 2 (two) Meetings of Corporate Social Responsibility were held on 08.08.2023 and 07.02.2024.

 The Composition & attendance record of the CSR Committee is as follows: